Chinel0/bi-retail-sales-analysis-excel/README.md

 | `city_names`         | 18  | City    | `city_id`, `city_name`, `country` | Dimension |

 Data were delivered as six CSVs, imported into the Excel workbook `BI_Capstone_Project_ML.xlsx`.
-All relationships are **star-schema ready**—ideal for a Checkmk “Business Intelligence” view when the data source is promoted to a monitored service.

 ---